 The science is clear… if you want to prevent abortions, give women access to effective birth control.

 True, and this is where informed consent becomes essential.
-AND, this is why healthcare and broader community and governmental support for ALL women becomes essential.
-We are not very good as a society of taking care of the highest risk women, supporting them with good nutrition, education, shelter and support if they find themselves poor, abused, or afraid.
+This is why healthcare and broader community and governmental support for ALL women becomes essential.
+We are not very good as a society at taking care of the highest risk women, supporting them with good nutrition, education, shelter, and support if they find themselves poor, abused, or afraid.

 Let me explain…